roman-milk/roman-milk.github.io/jessicas-change-management.md

  I felt like a slutty top model doing a runway show in the shabby strip mall.
 Every look made my skin tingle.
 I felt so needy and desperate after coming within a whisker of a crashing orgasm during the car ride.
 All this attention was getting to my head -- or rather to my pussy.
 I was upset about it, yet completely powerless against it at the same time.

  Half way down the food court, I suddenly stumbled!
 The vibrations had started once more!
 D-Rod had activated the vibrating egg!
-Report_Story #4